Fahraj, Yazd

+Fahraj (فهرج) is a village in Fahraj Rural District of the Central District of Yazd County, Yazd province, Iran.

 Located 30 km southeast of Yazd on the road to Bafq, at the foothill of Chalta mountain, Fahraj lies in an arid region on the edge of the desert and relies on qanats and deep wells for its water supply.
 Its population consists mainly of Persian-speaking Shi'ites.

 History

 In the Tarikh-e Yazd, Ja'far ibn Mohammad Ja'fari attributed Fahraj's founding to the Sasanian king Kavad I. As Bahra, the 10th-century geographers Estakhri and al-Moqaddasi listed Fahraj as one of the main towns in the province of Yazd, along with Meybod and Na'in.
 Like the other two, Fahraj was described as possessing a jameh mosque.
 Later, Abu'l-Fida gave the geographical coordinates of Fahraj, something he only did for places he considered important, indicating the continued significance of Fahraj at this time.

 Fahraj was the scene of an episode during Muslim conquest of Persia.
 The army of the caliph Umar I, chasing the Sasanian emperor Yazdegerd III, came to Fahraj, where they called upon the town's Zorastrian inhabitants to convert to Islam.
 The people of Fahraj resisted, along with those of nearby Khovaydak and Faraftar, and they fought back against the Muslim army.
 A number of the companions of Muhammad, as well as members of the following generation, were killed.
 They came to be known as the šohadā-ye Fahraj, or "the martyrs of Fahraj", and mausoleums said to belong to them still exist at Abadi-ye Shohada, 2 km outside of Fahraj.